Shafishaz/PRODIGY_CS_05/README.md

 Software Requirements

-Python: Version 3.6 or later.
+1.Python: Version 3.6 or later.
-Libraries:
+2.Libraries:
-scapy for packet manipulation. pyshark (optional) for advanced packet analysis. tshark for command-line packet analysis with pyshark.
+  >scapy for packet manipulation.
+  >pyshark (optional) for advanced packet analysis.
+  >tshark for command-line packet analysis with pyshark.

 Installing Dependencies

 Run the following commands to install the necessary dependencies: